PENGUINLIONG/spirq-rs/README.md

 * [benchmark](examples/benchmark/main.rs): Feel how fast SPIR-Q can be.
 (The log was generated from a `debug` run.)

 Sample output are attached in the same directories as the code files.

-## To-do

-We are looking forward to improve SPIR-Q with features specified in SPIR-V 1.4.
-E.g. we no longer need to scan through function implementations to see what variables are used by an entry point.
-But unfortunately we have been blocked by [`spirv_headers`](https://crates.io/crates/spirv_headers).
-SPIR-Q will follow up as soon as `spirv-headers` updates.

 ## License